 Karaoke jam: I don't have one!
 I mostly just sing in the shower when I'm home alone.
 There, I have more of a repertoire.

 Tell us about one of your favorite Portland memories: This is actually my second time moving here, but it feels like I lived each of those parts of my life in 2 different cities.
 The first time, I was coming out of houselessness, and surrounded by lots of very thoughtful and helpful white people, and it was hard (even though I met a few of gems).
 I felt tokenized, and like I was a pet project to someone because I was poor, brown, and had enough trauma to go around.
 Moving back the second time, I was coming out of houselessness again (hashtag oops), but this time able to settle quicker and find community of color.
-My partner knew me through all of this, and has even noticed what a happier little snufflepuff I am (those aren't his words, I'm paraphrasing).
 I'm still blissed out from how much I love my community here.
 The moment where first I walked into a room of all POC creatives and a table of homemade food...
 I still haven't come down from that moment.
 Every time I think of it, my life gets a year longer.

 Please share a time it was difficult living in Portland: I mentioned being without housing.
 Each time I was in that position, it was because I believed it was a sacrifice I had to make to go to school.
 I have a rare chronic illness, and I wanted to be a doctor because I gained so much from my struggle getting diagnosed with Ehlers-Danlos syndrome, and I have tons of ideas of what treatment and management could look like.
 The first big hit was when I was carrying all of my belongings with me, including me 12 lbs dog in a gym bag.
 I was in line at the financial aid office, trying to figure out when to expect money so that I could find somewhere to sleep.
 After learning that I had been misguided completely about how financial aid worked, the person at the window told me that he couldn't help me because "People of [my] demographic just take longer to go to college".
 It was extra infuriating because I later learned that they were advertising "more Latino enrollment than ever before," even though they did nothing to support us and we have the highest dropout rates.
 Here I was, more openly desperate than I'd ever been, I was carrying with me literally everything that I owned, and he wouldn't help me except to name a matching statistic to my situation.
 He openly didn't care.
 I eventually found a nice white lady to get in line and ask him for the form I needed.
 She got the form easy, no questions asked of her.
 She wasn't even a student!
 It was so disheartening.